WALK DETAILS

 LOCATION: Forest of Bowland

 START: Three miles north of Clitheroe, off A59.
-Roadside parking near Spread Eagle (Grid reference SD777466)
+Roadside parking near Spread Eagle

-DISTANCE: Four miles
+DISTANCE: 5 miles

 GRADE: Easy

-TIME: Two hours
+TIME: 2.5 hours

-MAP: Explorer OL - Forest of Bowland
+MAP: Explorer OL - Forest of Bowland Landranger 103